portfors-lab/sparkle/doc/guide/index.rst

 ===============================================
-NeuroSound Data Acquisition System
+Sparkle Data Acquisition System
 ===============================================

-NeuroSound is an electrophysiology data acqusition and auditory stimulus assembly interface.
+Sparkle is an electrophysiology data acqusition and auditory stimulus assembly interface.

 The program is divided into three different types of operation: search (explore), protocol (pre-defined), and calibration.
 Also, there are two different modes of acquisition: windowed (finite), and chart (continuous).
 Currently, only finite acquisition is available.